-How does DataDoe handle timezones?
+How does DataDoe handle time zones?

 Which date columns should I use for order data?